Welcome to My Memoir Page

 "What do you girls think of love and marriage?"

-They looked at each other and reddened, then each one
+They looked at each other and flushed, then each one

 confessed a desire to fall in love and marry some day soon.